deeptimaan-k/EmoSense/README.md

 # EmoSense

-EmoSense is an intelligent sentiment analysis tool designed to analyze text and provide a detailed emotional breakdown.
+EmoSense is an intelligent sentiment analysis tool designed to analyze real time video and provide a detailed emotional breakdown.
 It leverages advanced machine learning algorithms to determine the overall emotional tone of text input, enabling users to gain insights into the sentiments expressed.

 ## Features
 - **Accurate Sentiment Detection**: Analyzes input text to determine emotional tones such as joy, sadness, anger, and more.